vineeshkalarickal/studygit/README.md

 git branch -d feature-readme-instructions :: local path will be deleted
 git merge master :: *merge to master from the branch*
 git merge --abort :: `abort last merge`
 git diff `branch name` :: show the difference between current branch and the branch name added
+git reset [reset id for go to the specific branch | HEAD~1 for 1 commit back | null for last commit undo]
+git log :: for all the log

 # Local development
 1. Open index.php in your browser